 Automatic Updates of maps on Windows, Mac, and Linux

 The automated update system is available on Windows, Mac, and Linux for customers with an active subscription to the Business Production Package.
-Visit the automatic update page, download the script for your OS and get your credentials:
+Visit the automatic update page (that is available under Business and Partner subscriptions), download the script for your OS and get your credentials:

 Then run the script: